LesFacilitateurs/awesome-telco-cloud/README.md

 # Awesome Telco Cloud

-A curated list of Telco Cloud ecosystem projects.
+A curated list of Telco Cloud ecosystem projects and resources.

 # Awesome Squared